anuj-rishu/Telegram-Bot-For-SRM-Academia/readme.md

 - **Mongoose** - ODM for MongoDB.
 - **Axios** - HTTP Client for API calls.
 - **Node-Schedule** - Task Scheduling for notifications.
+- **Winston** - Logging service.
+- **Groq** - AI service integration for attendance prediction.

 ## ⏲️ Notification System

-The bot includes three notification services:
+The bot includes several notification services:

 - **Timetable Notifications**: Daily schedule and class reminders.
 - **Marks Update**: Real-time alerts when grades are updated.
 - **Attendance Update**: Real-time alerts when attendance is updated.
+- **Task Reminders**: Notifications for upcoming tasks and deadlines.

 ## 🔐 Security

 - Credentials are deleted from chat after login.
 - Authentication tokens are stored securely.
 - User sessions are validated before accessing data.
+- Documents are stored securely in the vault service.

 ## 📋 Dependencies